gmtsciencedev/scitq/docs/install.md

 ssh-keygen
 ```

-This will create `/root/.ssh/id_rsa` and `/root/.ssh/id_rsa.pub`.
+This will create `/root/.ssh/id_rsa` and `/root/.ssh/id_rsa.pub` (these are the older SSH file names, on newer distrib, they are named `/root/.ssh/id_edXXXXX` and `/root/.ssh/id_edXXXXX.pub`).
 If you are unfamiliar with ssh, the first file is your private key and should be kept private and secret.

 ### Configure ansible components